jkivilin/camellia-simd-aesni/README.md

 - `test_simd128_intrinsics_i386`: SIMD128 only, for testing intrinsics implementation on i386/AES-NI/AVX without AVX2.
 - `test_simd128_intrinsics_x86_64`: SIMD128 only, for testing intrinsics implementation on x86_64/AES-NI/AVX without AVX2.
 - `test_simd128_intrinsics_aarch64`: SIMD128 only, for testing intrinsics implementation on ARMv8 AArch64 with Crypto Extensions.
+- `test_simd128_intrinsics_ppc64be`: SIMD128 only, for testing intrinsics implementation on big-endian 64-bit PowerPC with crypto instruction set.
-- `test_simd128_intrinsics_ppc64le`: SIMD128 only, for testing intrinsics implementation on POWER/powerpc64le with crypto instruction set.
+- `test_simd128_intrinsics_ppc64le`: SIMD128 only, for testing intrinsics implementation on little-endian 64-bit PowerPC with crypto instruction set.
 - `test_simd256_asm_x86_64`: SIMD256 and SIMD128, for testing assembly x86-64/AES-NI/AVX2 implementations.
 - `test_simd256_intrinsics_i386`: SIMD256 and SIMD128, for testing intrinsics implementations on i386/AES-NI/AVX2.
 - `test_simd256_intrinsics_x86_64`: SIMD256 and SIMD128, for testing intrinsics implementation on x86_64/AES-NI/AVX2.